Skip to content

 Student Freedom Initiative (SFI) has a strategic partnership with Clearloop Corporation a wholly owned subsidiary of Silicon Ranch Corporation, to enable opportunities for student internships, faculty and workforce development, and economic development through HBCUs and surrounding communities using solar energy projects.

-By installing utility-scale solar farms in direct proximity to HBCU campuses, the partnership offers a practical solution to the challenge underscored by Scientific American that “racial and ethnic minorities have less access to solar power, regardless of income, highlighting the need for environmental justice.
+By installing utility-scale solar farms in direct proximity to HBCU campuses, the partnership offers a practical solution to the challenge underscored by Scientific American in an article entitlied “Solar Power’s Benefits Don’t Shine Equally on Everyone.”

 Projects involve Clearloop purchasing 50 – 200 acres of land and constructing solar farms that supply enough energy to power 2,000 – 8,000 homes back to the grid.